 Only tuition and board (meal) fees are eligible for a refund.

-If a student, after registration, is dismissed from the College, she is not entitled to any refund of fees, or cancellation of any sum due and payable to the College.
+If a student, after registration, is dismissed from the University, he/she is not entitled to any refund of fees, or cancellation of any sum due and payable to the University.